facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

    alpha/beta stage, we provide a global option called `colon_syntax` to switch from using `///` to `:::`.
 This will only be offered during the alpha/beta stage and is provided to allow users to try out give their opinion as to what direction Blocks should take in order to finalize the syntax.

+2. We are currently experimenting with how to define per-block YAML configuration.
+Currently we allow an extend header that requires each line of the YAML config to prepend a `/` (or `:` if `colon_syntax` is set) or four spaces if `yaml_indent` is set.

 ## Included Meta-Plugins